yusufdiallo1/Rizq-Trackr/README.md

 # Finance Tracker

-A comprehensive Next.js 14 Finance Tracker application with Supabase integration for tracking income, expenses, and Zakat payments with authentic Islamic principles.
+A comprehensive Next.js 14 Finance Tracker application with Supabase integration for tracking income, expenses, and Zakat payments with authentic Islamic principles

 ## 🌟 Features